fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 Serving a TensorFlow Model
 ==========================

-Once []{#TFserv19} you have trained a TensorFlow model, you can easily use it in any Python code: if it's a tf.keras model, just call its `predict()` method!
-But as your infrastructure grows, there comes a point where it is preferable to wrap your model in a small service whose sole role is to make predictions and have the rest of the infrastructure query it (e.g., via a REST or gRPC API).^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) This decouples your model from the rest of the infrastructure, making it possible to easily switch model versions or scale the service up as needed (independently from the rest of your infrastructure), perform A/B experiments, and ensure that all your
+Once you have trained a TensorFlow model, you can easily use it in any Python code: if it's a tf.keras model, just call its `predict()` method!
+But as your infrastructure grows, there comes a point where it is preferable to wrap your model in a small service whose sole role is to make predictions and have the rest of the infrastructure query it (e.g., via a REST or gRPC
+API).
+^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) This decouples your model from the rest of the infrastructure, making it possible to easily switch model versions or scale the service up as needed (independently from the rest of your infrastructure), perform A/B experiments, and ensure that all your